-- Behavior: Ants also tend to visit the same plant over and over, which thus further reduces their effectiveness when it comes to cross-pollination.
-This is one reason why ant-pollination typically occurs with self-compatible plants.
+Ants also tend to visit the same plant over and over.
+This further reduces their effectiveness when it comes to cross-pollination.

-- Chemical Secretion: Ants secrete chemical antibiotics to defend and prevent infections caused by pathogenic organisms.
-The same secretions however, disrupt pollen function by killing the pollen grains that come into contact with ants.
+Ants secrete chemical antibiotics to defend against infections caused by pathogenic organisms.
+These same secretions disrupt pollen function.
+In some cases, they kill pollen grains upon contact.

-- Plant Defenses: Plants have developed defense mechanisms to prevent predators from damaging their reproductive organs.
-One such defense mechanism is the use of extrafloral nectaries or specialized nectar-secreting glands outside of flowers.
-This prevents ants from having to go to flowers for nectar, effectively reducing the chance of damage.
+Plants have developed defense mechanisms to prevent predators from damaging their reproductive organs.
+Some plants, for example, use extrafloral nectaries to prevent damage to their organs.
 However, this also reduces the opportunity for pollination.